DevendraVasantKatuke/interview/3 React/remix.md

 }
 ```

 You'll notice on line 32 that we've rendered a `<Links />` component that replaced all of our individual `<link />` components.
 This is inconsequential if we only ever use links in the root route, but all child routes may export their own links that will also be rendered here.
-The `links` function can also return a [`PageLinkDescriptor` object][page-link-descriptor-object] that allows you to prefetch the resources for a page the user is likely to navigate to.
+The `links` function can also return a [ object][page-link-descriptor-object] that allows you to prefetch the resources for a page the user is likely to navigate to.

-If you currently inject `<link />` tags into your page client-side in your existing route components, either directly or via an abstraction like [`react-helmet`][react-helmet], you can stop doing that and instead use the `links` export.
+If you currently inject `<link />` tags into your page client-side in your existing route components, either directly or via an abstraction like , you can stop doing that and instead use the `links` export.
 You get to delete a lot of code and possibly a dependency or two!

 ### Rendering components in `<head>`